zachcygan/bootcamp-challenege01-html_css/README.md

 ## Installation

 The webpage is available at https://zachcygan.github.io/bootcamp-challenge01-html_css/.
-To view the source code within your browser, press F12 or right click the webpage and select "inspect".
+To view the source code within your browser, press F12 or right click the webpage and select "inspect" on windows.
+For MacOS,  press Command+Option+I or fn F12 (MacOS) to open Chrome DevTools.
+You can view any elements on the webpage or any of the styling by selecting the corresponding section in Chrome DevTools.

 Screenshots of the finished webpage are shown below: